brndnmtthws/thetagang/README.md

 example, you might want to use a 60/40 portfolio with SPY (S&P500 fund) and TLT (20 year treasury fund).

+The main difference between ThetaGang and simply buying and holding index funds is that this script will attempt to harvest volatility by selling options, rather than buying shares directly.
+This works because implied volatility is typically higher than realized volatility on average.
+Instead of buying shares, you write puts.
+This has pros and cons, which are outside the scope of this README.

 You could use this tool on individual stocks, but I personally don't recommend it because I am not smart enough to understand which stocks to buy.
 That's why I just buy index funds.